dawn-infra-labs/dawn-secure-transport/crates/README.md

 ## 4. Current Status

-The crates are intentionally empty at this stage.
+All crates are intentionally empty at this stage.
 This is by design:

 - architecture first